grafana/carbon-relay-ng/README.md

 Invalid metrics are dropped and can be seen at /badMetrics/timespec.json where timespec is something like 30s, 10m, 24h, etc.
 (the counters are also exported.
 See instrumentation section)

+You can also validate that for each series, each point is older than the previous. using the validate_order option.
+This is helpful for some backends like grafana.net

 Aggregation
 -----------